nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 .. code-block::

-  prokfunfind -d queries -f emap-search -g ./genome-list.tsv --outputprefix ./out/emap-search/emap
+  prokfunfind -f queries/emap-search/config.yaml -g ./genome-list.tsv --outputprefix ./out/emap-search/emap

 Based on this search it can be seen that the components of the function were detected in both genomes: